 How to Plan a Trip to Prashar Lake

 There is a road that goes all the way to the lake; until right next to it.
-So you will easily be able to get here either by your car or motorcycle.
-If you were living at a place like Chandigarh or Delhi, you can even make this trip over a weekend.
+So you will easily be able to get here either by car or motorcycle.
+If you were living in a place like Chandigarh or Delhi, you can even make this trip over a weekend.
 If you are looking for a bit of trekking fun, then you can leave your vehicle at any of the villages en route and trek to the lake.

 Also read: How to Plan a Trip to Chandratal Lake

-I will start by first explaining the route to the lake and then will mention other details like accommodation, safety tips and availability of basic amenities.
+I will start by first explaining the route to the lake and then will mention other details like accommodation, safety tips, and availability of basic amenities.
 For the sake of this article, while suggesting an itinerary, I will assume that you are starting your journey from Delhi.

 How to reach Prashar Lake

-The most common way to reach Prashar Lake, is to first get to the small town of Mandi, which is located at a distance of about 415 kilometers from Delhi and 170 kilometers from Chandigarh.
+The most common way to reach Prashar Lake is to first get to the small town of Mandi, which is located at a distance of about 415 kilometers from Delhi and 170 kilometers from Chandigarh.
 Once you reach Mandi, you will take the narrow 50 kilometers long road which will take you all the way to the top of the hill that the lake is located on.
 A detailed explanation of the route is as below.

 Delhi to Chandigarh

-Not much to mention about this part of the journey except for that it will be a long and monotonous one.
+Not much to mention about this part of the journey except that it will be a long and monotonous one.
 An early start from Delhi is highly recommended as the total journey until Prashar can even take up to 10-11 hours.
-The only good part about this journey will be that the road is super smooth all the way till Chandigarh.
+The only good part about this journey will be that the road is super smooth all the way to Chandigarh.

 Chandigarh to Mandi

-After Chandigarh the road will get smooth again until Kiratpur Sahib after which you will get your first sight of the hills.
-From here on, initially the roads will be terrible and then will remain a mix of bad and average until Mandi.
+After Chandigarh, the road will get smooth again until Kiratpur Sahib after which you will get your first sight of the hills.
+From here on, initially, the roads will be terrible and then will remain a mix of bad and average until Mandi.
 This part of the journey will easily take about 4—5 hours.

 Mandi to Prashar Lake

-Since not many vehicles travel on this route often, locals tend to speed up specially while going downhill.
+Since not many vehicles travel on this route often, locals tend to speed up especially while going downhill.
 Even though the distance is only 50 odd kilometers, getting to Prashar Lake from Mandi will easily take you about 2.5 to 3 hours.

 Kullu to Prashar Lake via Bajaura